okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 * Principal: Either a group or a user - known as a member of the binding
 * Resource set: Identified by its `id`

-### Custom role Assignment for IAM-based standard roles
+### Custom role assignment for IAM-based standard roles

 <ApiLifecycle access="ea" />